It’s never been more possible for YOU to become a filmmaker.

 Unless (maybe) we’re talking about a simple animated short, you can’t make a movie alone.
 Remember what we said about directing, holding the boom, and pulling focus at the same time?
 What about feeding your actors?
 What about set dressing?
 What about administrative tasks like tracking every penny that goes into production?
 What about sound design and other elements of post-production?
 What about marketing and PR?

 Obviously, you don’t need to have every hand signed on before approaching investors.
-But you should have a core group of experienced and committed film professionals (perhaps a lead actor, a director, and a business manager) and a clear understanding of the crew you will need to hire to finish your film, and how much you will plan to pay them.
+But you should have a core group of experienced and committed film professionals (perhaps a lead actor, a director, and a business manager) and a clear understanding of the crew you will need to hire to finish your film and how much you plan to pay them.

 Pro tip: consider adding legal counsel and a distribution agent to your team, especially if your film project deals with sensitive topics or is shooting for theatrical release.